 The derailment of the peace deal aggravated the security situation in the south.
 It also reinforced the long-held Muslim perception that the Christian majority was never keen on peace but only interested in marginalising the Muslims in the south.

 However, the ‘business-as-usual’ policy cannot go on due to the changes in the national, regional and global security landscape.
 This has to do with the rise of Islamist violent extremism driven by developments in the Middle East with the self-proclaimed Islamic State (IS) as the key player.
 The big question is – will Mindanao become Islamic State’s headquarters for Southeast Asia as it was for the Al Qaeda in the past?
 The failed peace process will definitely play a role in facilitating IS entry into the region.
 However, this could be prevented if the president-elect implements his promises.
 Why is there hope under Duterte?

-Duterte as Game-changer for Peace in Mindanao
+Game-changer for Peace in Mindanao

 Duterte’s possible game-changing role can emanate from six key factors: